jeanlaurent/mcp-huqsvarna-automower/Readme.md

 ## With Docker

 The easiest way is with `docker`.
 Make sure [Docker Desktop](https://www.docker.com/products/docker-desktop/) is running, then run:
-`docker build -t husqvarna-automower .`
+`docker build -t husqvarna-automower-mcp .`

 Then in Claude Desktop or your favorite MCP Client